McDonaldAndrew-ETSU/RAGLite/deepreason/README.md

 # `finetuning` directory

-1. Contains `coldstart` directory that contains necessary files to finetune a model on academic coldstart data found in the `data/coldstart_data` directory.
+1. `coldstart` directory that contains necessary files to finetune a model on academic coldstart data found in the `data/coldstart_data` directory.

-2. Contains `basic_finetuning.ipynb` the - contains my painstaking attempts at "taming" the unpredictable quantized 1.5B model.
+2. `basic_finetuning.ipynb` contains my painstaking attempts at "taming" the unpredictable quantized 1.5B model.
 Play around with this if you like.
 I use a simple string comparison for evaluating performance, which isn't the best for hyperparameter tuning, but **plan to soon use methods like BLEU and ROUGE to make it more accurate**.

-3. Contains logs, csv results, and findings notes based on the output of `basic_tuning.ipynb`
+3. Contains logs, csv results, and findings notes based on the output of `basic_finetuning.ipynb`

 # Next steps